dev-xo/remix-auth-totp/README.md

 ### 3. Creating and Storing the User.

-The Strategy returns a `verify` method that allow us handling our own logic.
+The Strategy returns a `verify` method that allows handling our own logic.
 This includes creating the user, updating the user, etc.<br />

 This should return the user data that will be stored in Session.